 This breast lift procedure was developed largely in France and Brazil.
 American surgeons were reluctant to accept it, but the technique has become much more popular in recent years.

 Skin is tightened along a vertical line that runs from below the areola to the lower portion of the breast.
-A circle of skin is removed from around the areola.
+A circle of skin is removed from around the areola and skin is also removed from the midline of the lower breast.
 The resultant scar to some people resembles a lollipop, hence the term “lollipop breast lift.”

 This technique tends to create a bunching up at the bottom end of the scar.
 This is either allowed to “settle in,” or a circle of skin is removed and tightened down with a purse string suture.
 What confuses many patients is that the scar is only part of the procedure.
 Sometimes the breast lift just consists of skin removal, in which the procedure is conceptually similar to the classical mastopexy—using skin to lift the breast.
 Sometimes internal work is done on the breast to provide reinforcement of the lift.
 If you are considering this type of lift, make sure you understand what is being done beneath the surface.

 In Dr. Cook’s practice, the vertical breast lift was a predecessor to the structural breast lift.
-Most variations of this operation do not provide as powerful an anchoring of the breast tissue as the structural operation accomplishes.
+Most variations of this operation do not provide as powerful an anchoring of the breast tissue as the structural breast lift accomplishes.

 Vertical breast lifts also do not typically allow for an effective restoration of volume in the upper portion of the breast.
 The appeal of the vertical lift is that it largely avoids the scar that runs along the fold under the breast.